NETT: Solving Inverse Problems with Deep Neural Networks: Introduction

 where $\signal_0$ is the initial guess, $\NN_{k}(\Wo_k, \edot) \colon \XX \to \XX$ are CNNs that can be trained, and $\BP_k(\data, \edot) \colon \XX \to \XX $ are iterative updates based on the forward operator and the data.
 The iterative updates may be defined by a gradient step with respect to the given inverse problem.
 The free parameters are adjusted to available training data.

-Trained iterative schemes repeatedly make use of the forward problem which might yields increased data consistency compared to the first class of methods.
-Nevertheless, in all existing approaches, no provable non-trivial estimates bounding the data consistency term $\simm (\Fo(\signal) ,\data)$ are available; data consistency can only be guaranteed for the training data $(\Fo(\zzt_\ntrain), \zzt_\ntrain )_{\ntrain=1}^{\Ntrain}$ for which the parameters in the neural network are optimized.
+Network cascades and trained iterative schemes repeatedly make use of the forward problem which might yield increased data consistency compared to the first class of methods.
+Nevertheless, in existing approaches, no provable non-trivial estimates bounding the data consistency term $\simm (\Fo(\signal) ,\data)$ are available; data consistency can only be guaranteed for the training data $(\Fo(\zzt_\ntrain), \zzt_\ntrain )_{\ntrain=1}^{\Ntrain}$ for which the parameters in the neural network are optimized.
 This may results in instability and degraded reconstruction quality if the unknown to be recovered is not similar enough to the class of employed training data.
 The proposed NETT bounds the data consistency term $\simm (\Fo(\signal_{\alpha, \delta}) ,\data)$ also for data outside the training set.
 We expect the combination of the forward problem and a neural network via \eqref{eq:nett} (or, for the noiseless case, \eqref{eq:RminW}) to increase reconstruction quality, especially in the case of limited access to a large amount of appropriate training data.

-Note, further, that the formulation of NETT separates the noise characteristic and the a-priori information of unknowns.
+Note, further, that the formulation of NETT~\eqref{eq:nett} separates the noise characteristic and the a-priori information of unknowns.
 This allows us to incorporate the knowledge of data generating mechanism, e.g. Poisson noise or Gaussian noise, by choosing the corresponding log-likelihood as the data consistency term, and also simplifies the training process of $\reg(\Wo, \edot)$, as it to some extend avoids the impact of noise.
 Meanwhile, this enhances the interpretability of the resulting approach: we on the one hand require its fidelity to the data, and on the other penalize unfavorable features (e.g. artifacts in tomography).

+{\cm An early related work~\cite{romano2017little} uses denoisers as a regularization term which also includes certain CNNs.
+In~\cite{aggarwal2018modl}, they use a residual network for $\NN$ and $\nlf(\cdot)=\norm{\edot}_2^2$.
+Another related work~\cite{rick2017one} uses a learned proximal operator instead of a regularization term.
+After the present paper was initially submitted, other works explored the idea of neural networks as regularizers.
+In particular, in \cite{Lunz2018} a regularizer has been proposed that distinguishes the distributions of desired images and noisy images.
+We note that neither convergence nor convergence rates results have been derived by any work using neural networks as regularizer.}